 Modern Well Design

-This 2-day course presents a unified approach to the well design process.
-It is an overview of the operational sequences, from spudding the well through drilling and completion, to startup and production.
-Participants will learn elementary rock mechanics and a simple way to analyze borehole stability.
+Describing operational sequences, Modern Well Design presents a unified approach to well design process and walks through an overview from spudding the well through drilling and completion to startup and production.
+Attendees will learn elementary rock mechanics and simple ways to analyze borehole stability.
+The information is then applied to fracture gradient curve design, which serves as input to the well design process.
+Discussions regarding the potential for optimization will conclude the course.

 Who Should Attend